Build Quality9.5 /10

 This year we have seen manufacturers moving towards the cleaner and smoother Stock android compared to the custom UIs we were accustomed to in past.
 10.or E comes with Android v7.1.2 out of the box making it only a few devices in the price range with Android v7.1.2.
 It is to be upgraded to Android Oreo very soon.
 It supports the Stock Version of Android with very minimum bloat making it a very smooth and responsive device to use.
 I am a big fan of stock Android for its clean and responsive interface.
 I would always pick a device with stock android over the highly customized skinned android of Xiaomi’s, Huawei’s or Samsung’s.

 Break down of the Device in Real World Usage

-Specs never speak how well a device performs day to day in a real world usage.
+Specs never speak how well a device performs day to day in a real-world usage.
 We have seen devices that have impressive specs on the sheet but not optimized to perform accordingly.
-Having used the device for over 20 days extensively let us look at the things I liked in the device and things that the device lacked.
+Having used the device for over 20 days extensively let us look at the things I liked about the device and things that the device lacked.
 Most importantly, I will answer the big question “is it the best budget smartphone”.

 Pros (Things That I Liked About the Device)